djadriano/vform/README.md

 # Classes

+Classes are helpful for indicate the state of field or form.

 | Name         | Description                                                               |
 | ------------ | ------------------------------------------------------------------------- |
 | valid        | class that will be set in field after be validated                        |